Cloud-CV/EvalAI/README.md

     git clone https://github.com/Cloud-CV/EvalAI.git evalai
     ```

-2. Build the Docker containers.
+2. Build and run the Docker containers.
 This might take a while.
+You should be able to access EvalAI at `localhost:8888`.

     ```
-    docker-compose -f docker-compose.dev.yml build
-    ```

-3. Finally, run your containers with `docker-compose` and you should be able to access EvalAI at `localhost:8888`.

-    ```
-    docker-compose -f docker-compose.dev.yml up
+    docker-compose -f docker-compose.dev.yml up -d --build
     ```

 ## Contribution guidelines

 If you are interested in contributing to EvalAI, follow our [contribution guidelines](https://github.com/Cloud-CV/EvalAI/blob/master/.github/CONTRIBUTING.md).